shahab-faderani/Announcment_board/README.md

 # Announcment_board
-an announcement board to publish, delete and sort announcments.
+An announcement board to publish, delete and sort announcments.
+The backend application is dockerized into an (AWS) EC2 instance, by a GitHub Action pipeline when merging into the main branch.

-## Getting started
-Requirements:

-    -nodeJS v2 or greater
-    -npm v6 or greater

-Build instructions, assuming that nodeJS and npm are installed:

-    -Backend: open a terminal in the backend folder and run the following commands:

-        npm i
-        npm run devStart

-    -Frontend: open a terminal in the frontend folder and run the following commands:

-        npm i
-        npm start

 ## Add your files